Rush Limbaugh here behind the Golden EIB microphone, broadcast excellence as you have come to know, demand, expect, love, and revere.

 You heard them advocating for defeat.

-You heard them trying to make it sound like they were supporting the troops when they were giving here comes some charge that they're raping and murdering uh Iraqis in Hadith, and there's Jack, yep, they're rapists and they're murderers.
+You heard them trying to make it sound like they were supporting the troops when they were, here comes some charge that they're raping and murdering Iraqis in Haditha.

-I mean, the the idea that Democrats have ever supported the troops.
+I mean, the idea that Democrats have ever supported the troops, I don't know where people get this.

 He doesn't care.

-This is the state's the commander.
+This is the state.

-No commander in chief, grab soundbite number 16.
+No commander-in-chief, grab soundbite number 16.

 No commander-in-chief would say this if he had any idea what his job was.